-1.1 The Committee is asked to determine whether to designate the sites detailed at Appendices A to F for the purposes of street trading and if designated to then determine whether to grant a street trading licence to the sites.
+1.1 The Committee is asked to determine whether to designate the sites detailed at Appendix A - D for the purposes of street trading and if designated to then determine whether to grant a street trading licence to the site.
+The Committee is also asked to consider whether to grant the application to vary the terms of an existing street trading licence at the site detailed at Appendix E.